Everything to Know About the LinkedIn Social Selling Index

 They all make sense within the context of LinkedIn.
 LinkedIn is tied to your professional endeavors and making sure that potential connections or employers see what you can do front and center on your profile and posts is a great way to show yourself off.

 The next part dovetails straight from finding people: you want to exchange information.
 Once you've followed or connected, you want to keep the conversation going.
 Make yourself visible.
-While you've built your brand on your profile or homepage and found people that are relevant to your interests, you now want to start interacting.
+While you've built your brand on your profile or homepage and found people relevant to your interests, you now want to start interacting.
 You can do it by creating engaging and informative posts, replying to and liking posts of others that interest you, and being active.

 You build trust and confidence in these relationships, and they can come back and help you in the future.

-Now that we've discussed what the LinkedIn SSI number is, and what factors go into it, it's time to look at the numbers.
+Now that we've discussed what the LinkedIn SSI number is and what factors go into it, it's time to look at the numbers.

 A high score will increase your reach on the platform, of course, but it will also increase the number of connection requests and followers you receive.
 But what can you actively do to raise the scores?